San Diego coastal HOA community of single-family homes with rental-cap signage

 Mandatory Rental Registration

-• Lease term restrictions: Some associations prohibit leases shorter than 12 months or longer than 24 months, requiring landlords to structure lease terms within these parameters
+• Lease term boundaries are enforced by some boards, leases shorter than 12 months or longer than 24 months may be rejected outright, forcing landlords to fit within those parameters.

 Regular Compliance Audits

-San Diego HOAs are conducting quarterly compliance audits in 2026, cross-referencing rental registrations against utility records, parking permits, and property tax assessments.
-Associations are also monitoring short-term rental platforms to identify unauthorized vacation rentals, which typically violate both HOA rules and San Diego's STR ordinance.
+Associations now conduct quarterly audits that cross-reference rental registrations against utility account transfers, parking permit issuances, and property tax records.
+They also scrape short-term rental platforms, Airbnb, VRBO, to identify unlisted vacation rentals, which violate both the CC&Rs and San Diego's municipal STR ordinance.

 NextGen Coastal property manager in white polo reviewing HOA compliance documents at a desk with laptop and file folders